tencent-ailab/BridgeVocoder/README.md

 }
 ```

-Another related paper, "BridgeVoC2: Revitalizing Neural Vocoder from a Restoration Perspective," is in preparation, which proposes a single-step scheme（https://github.com/Andong-Li-speech/BridgeVoC）.
+Another related paper, "BridgeVoC2: Revitalizing Neural Vocoder from a Restoration Perspective," is in preparation, which proposes a single-step scheme ( https://github.com/Andong-Li-speech/BridgeVoC ).
 ```bibtex
 @misc{li2025bridgevocrevitalizingneuralvocoder,
       title={BridgeVoC: Revitalizing Neural Vocoder from a Restoration Perspective},